 Back on the bikes today for a delightful ride downstream along the Thimphu Chhu (river).
 When we reach the confluence with the Paro River, we will switch to a small road on the other side of the Thimphu River and start the ride into Haa Valley.
 This hidden valley was only recently opened to tourism and offers pristine landscapes and quiet village during a dramatic ride along the Wang Chu River.
 The road into Haa climbs slowly through quaint villages and thick conifer forests before opening into a valley dotted with fields of millet, barley, potatoes and wheat, where the farmhouses are adorned with intricately painted cornices and frames.
-115kms.
-Overnight at hotel Cycling: 71 mi / 115 km, Terrain: small hills then large climb, Meals: B L D
+115km.
+Overnight at hotel

 Last day biking through rural valleys to Paro, visit National Museum and small villages.

 One last climb today, as we cross over to the Paro Valley.
 On clear days you can enjoy the stunning view of Mt.
 Jhomolhari (7314m) and Taktshang Goenpa (Tiger¹s Nest).
 Its a 26 km ascent to Chelela Pass through pine forests and alpine scenery, rewarded by a 35 km descent to Paro town.
 Lunch at the hotel.
-Upon checking into our hotel, we'll set out to explore town a bit before dinner.
+Upon checking into our hotel, well set out to explore town a bit before dinner.
 61 km, Pass: Chelela (3988 m).
 Overnight at hotel.
-Cycling: 38 mi / 61 km, Terrain: mountainous, Meals: B L D

-Hike to fabled Tigers Nest Monastery, visit your guide's family farm, depart Bhutan on Day 16.
+Hike to fabled Tigers Nest Monastery, visit your guides family farm.